xuantiep/xdeb-org/content/post/using-ansible-setup-wireguard-vpn-server-debian-9.md

 I have been watching the [WireGuard project](https://www.wireguard.com/) with interest for a couple of years.
 I like how WireGuard is constructed.
 A small code base that focus on the core functionality.
 The use of standard Linux networking tools and simple public/private keys.

-They recently released an iOS client and there is a go version that works on macOS as well.
-As I recently setup a small home server it was a good time to try it out.
+They recently released iOS and macOS clients.
+A good time to try it out on my small home server.

 The WireGuard project clearly states that it is under development and should be considered experimental.
 That said it seems to work well and several VPN providers have added support for it.
 There is also plans to include it directly in to the Linux kernel.